mskf3000/Tutorials-and-Cheat-Sheets/Cheat Sheet - Mac OS X - Disk Utility Repairs and Tricks from the Terminal.md

     diskutil unmount /dev/disk[device id]s[partition id]

 Once the device is unmounted, run the following `fsck_hfs` command on the volume using the same device ID number.
-The `-r` flag tells `fsck_hfs` to rebuild the catalog btree and the -`-f` flag force `fsck_hfs` to check and repair journaled HFS+ file systems:
+The `-r` flag tells `fsck_hfs` to rebuild the catalog btree and the `-f` flag forces `fsck_hfs` to check and repair journaled HFS+ file systems:

     sudo fsck_hfs -rf /dev/disk[device id]s[partition id]